 How Do I Know If an Eyelid Lift Is for Me?

 Do you notice your eyelids drooping, or looking extra tired or puffy?
 Is your eyelid skin covering your eyelashes or impacting your peripheral vision?
 Are you experiencing discomfort?
-If you answered “yes” to any of these questions, an eyelid lift may be the right procedure for you.
+If you answered “yes” to any of these questions, then a blepharoplasty in Boulder may be the right procedure for you.

 Dr. Cox gives every patient a thorough consultation to evaluate whether they are a good candidate for upper blepharoplasty surgery and whether there may be other complementary procedures to achieve the most natural, beautiful, youthful results.